The Expressive Power of Graph Neural Networks: A Survey: Existing work of improving GNNs expressive power

 \subsubsection{Extracting dependencies between features}

 {\bf AM-GCN} The adaptive multi-channel graph convolution network (AM-GCN)\cite{wang2020gcn} computes node similarity based on their features, constructing a k-nearest neighbor(k-NN) graph by selecting the k most analogous neighbors for each node.
-Then subsequently performs convolutions over both the k-NN graph and original graph, as shown in Figure \ref{fig_amgcn}.
+Then subsequently performs convolutions over both the k-NN graph and original graph.
 This design captures the dependencies between node features, thus achieving an enhancement of node features.
-For a k-NN graph $\mathcal{G}_f=({\bf A}_f,{\bf X})$, ${\bf A}_f$ denotes the adjacency matrix.
-And the message passing along $\mathcal{G}_f$ can be represented as equation (\ref{equa13}).
+For a k-NN graph $G_f=({\bf A}_f,{\bf X})$, ${\bf A}_f$ denotes the adjacency matrix.
+And the message passing along $G_f$ can be represented as equation \ref{equa13}. \begin{small}